MSR Research Colloquium 2026

 • Gaëtan Mourmant

-Gaëtan Mourmant Excel MVP & Power BI Expert - Grounded theorist
+Gaëtan Mourmant, PhD.
+Excel MVP & Power BI Expert - Grounded theorist

 Excel MVP, Power BI expert, grounded theorist, and author of You are the diamond soul.